cee-elle/just-the-docs/index.md

 **Bold**: Headers and Steps

-<font color='blue'>Blue Text</font>: Represents website links
+<p><font color='blue'>Blue Text</font>: Represents website links</p>

-> **Disclaimer**: We will be using “pretty” as the default view for output.
+    Disclaimer: We will be using “pretty” as the default view for output.
 There are other options that you can choose which we will go over briefly.

 ### How to Get Postman